 14. Use Clear Call-to-Action’s on Your Landing Page:

-Sometimes your website visitors will want to explore your website before they book with you—but it’s in your best interest that it’s easy to find your contact information when they do decide to book. vCita’s Online Scheduler will create a widget on your website that stays in place as the user scrolls, meaning they’ll have your call to action visible at all times.
+Sometimes your website visitors will want to explore your website before they book with you—but it’s in your best interest that it’s easy to find your contact information when they do decide to book. vcita’s Online Scheduler will create a widget on your website that stays in place as the user scrolls, meaning they’ll have your call to action visible at all times.
 This is especially great if you offer short free consultations, since it’s a low-commitment way for clients to test your services, combined with the easiest possible way for them to do it.

-See an example below of an efficient ‘schedule now’ button, created with vCita.
+See an example below of an efficient ‘schedule now’ button, created with vcita.

 15. Maintain Rapport With your Current Clients:

 Just because someone has made their first appointment doesn’t mean they’ll become a regular client.
 More than many other businesses, coaches have to continually work to maintain a positive rapport with current clients, which means remembering the small details from session to session.
-Having customer relationship management (CRM) software like vCita’s CRM tool is a great way to keep all of your information organized, particularly for life coaching and career coaching professionals working with a lot of new information.
+Having customer relationship management (CRM) tool like vcita’s CRM software is a great way to keep all of your information organized, particularly for life coaching and career coaching professionals working with a lot of new information.
 Health and fitness coaching professionals can also use this as a crucial way to track customers’ allergies, injuries that prevent them from doing certain sports, and other vital health information that may affect the advice you give them.
 You can also track your customers’ data and use it to send them personalized messages, adding to the impression that you’re keeping on top of the conversation.
 If you have a client who did a consultation with you once and you enter their information, CRM software makes it easy to bring up their notes again if they decide to book with you six months later.

 16. Set up a Mailing List:

 An email marketing campaign you put together can add value to people’s lives, and add value to your business at the same time!
-If you have a blog, you can use your email marketing campaign to let your subscribers know about post updates; or if you’re offering a special product or service, it’s a great way to let the people that already like what you’re offering know that you’re expanding your repetoire.
-This is an especially useful solution for health and fitness coaches, since clients will be making a daily effort to follow your advice and a daily or weekly email is a great reminder to keep them on track. vCita’s email marketing tool lets you create easy email marketing campaigns to reach all your clients, or a certain subset of them.
+If you have a blog, you can use your email marketing campaign to let your subscribers know about post updates; or if you’re offering a special product or service, it’s a great way to let the people that already like what you’re offering know that you’re expanding your repertoire.
+This is an especially useful solution for health and fitness coaches, since clients will be making a daily effort to follow your advice and a daily or weekly email is a great reminder to keep them on track. vcita’s email marketing tool lets you create easy email marketing campaigns to reach all your clients, or a certain subset of them.